With the proper precautions, there’s no reason Zika should impact your trip to Ecuador.

 The reason that Zika in Ecuador has received little attention in the international press is due to the relatively small number of cases compared to other countries in Latin America, and even compared to countries like the United States.

-In the Sierra highland region of Ecuador, environmental conditions aren’t ideal for mosquitos, so the CDC states that travelers to this region have a minimal risk of contracting the virus.
+In the Sierra highland region of Ecuador, the altitude and environmental conditions aren’t ideal for mosquitos, so the CDC states that travelers to this region have a minimal risk of contracting the virus.
 This means that popular destinations like Otavalo, Cuenca, and tours along the Avenue of the Volcanoes pose very little risk to travelers.

 Detail of number of Zika cases in Ecuador by city/town and by province